raymak/contextualfeaturerecommender/README.md

 ##Todo:

-*  Listen for new urls in tabs..
+*  Listen for new urls in tabs
 	- give a notification with the new url

-*  Listen for specific signs in the content..
+*  Listen for specific signs in the content
 	- look for "happy"

 *  Make a change to the identified tab